 My fabric came from Jersey Fashion NL and is viscose with a beautiful smooth finish and lovely drape.
 It lends itself really well to a cool summer dress.
 I previously used some of the plain viscose from their range in this Burda top

 Design and pattern details for DIY asymmetric dress

 So lets’ get down to the design elements.
 As I said earlier, you could adapt a basic tank dress for my design.
-I found McCalls 7530 for instance or this one that I found by Sew Caroline, but I’m sure there are many more.
+I found McCalls 7530 for instance, but I’m sure there are many more.
 You could even use a tank top pattern and simply extend down in length.

 You’ll need to split the front and back pieces into two with a vertical seam put just where the neckline begins on one side and on the narrow side, you work with cross-grain fabric.